-Various sensor designs have been investigated for their use with the ARBI module.
-A pilot study was also conducted using Earth's field nuclear magnetic resonance (EFNMR; Hill-Casey et al. 2014 in press).
-T1 and T2^{eff} measured using EFNMR were sensitive to clog state, and the probe could be successfully embedded into a gravel matrix filled with water.
-However when attempts were made to embed the probe into a wetland module the surrounding ferrous cage introduced inhomogeneity to the localised Earth's field, making measurements impossible.
-Building the outer case of a wetland module from a non-metal material is likely impractical at the size needed for sufficient treatment, making the use of EFNMR for the desired application non-ideal.
+A pilot study has also been conducted using Earth's field nuclear magnetic resonance (EFNMR; Hill-Casey et al. 2014 under review).
+T1 and T2eff measured using EFNMR was sensitive to clog state, and the probe could be successfully embedded into a gravel matrix filled with water.
+However when attempts were made to embed the probe into a wetland module interference of the surrounding ferrous cage introduced inhomogeneity to the localised Earth's field, making measurements impossible.
+Building the outer case of a wetland module from another material (not metal) is impractical at the size needed for sufficient treatment, making the use of EFNMR for the desired application non-ideal.

-Unilateral magnet arrangements have been explored for this application in the laboratory, including using the stray field of an arrangement of four magnets and bar magnet (Hughes-Riley et al. 2014b; Hughes-Riley et al. 2014c under review; Hughes-Riley et al. 2014d).
+Unilateral magnet arrangements have been explored for this application in the laboratory including using the stray field of a Halbach array and bar magnet (Hughes-Riley et al. 2014a under review; Hughes-Riley et al. 2014c).
 Unilateral designs are preferred over an internal volume design as they are less disruptive to the flow-path of effluent and cannot become physically clogged by gravel.
-The four-magnet sensor showed promise in a lab environment, however further development (unpublished) to deploy the sensor into a reed bed has been problematic.
+The Halbach design showed promise in a lab environment, however further development (unpublished) to deploy the sensor into a reed bed has been problematic.
 Signal intensity is not sufficient to take $T_2^{\rm eff}$ measurements in a timely manner.
 Another issue is that in its current configuration only about 2 mm above the probe can be explored.
-This small volume (~1000 mm3) is not ideal as it may not be representative of the health of the reed bed overall.
+This small volume ( $\sim 1000 \text{ mm}^3$ ) is not ideal as it may not be representative of the health of the reed bed overall.

 Subsequently this work re-examines the use of a Helmholtz magnet assembly which probes a far larger volume.
-The sensor used in this work was small (sensitive region of ~10 cm3), however up-scaling should not prove to be a significant challenge and is only limited by the size of available magnets.
-Ongoing work is investigating the usefulness and practicalities of a larger sensor.
+The sensor used in this work was small (sensitive region of ~10 cm3), however up-scaling should not provide a significant challenge and is only limited by the size of available magnets.
 Previous reports have either used mock systems constructed in a laboratory or samples extracted from an actual wetland and taken to a laboratory for investigation, here for first time MR measurements taken in situ from a reed bed are presented.
-This work also presents a brief study comparing clog state sensitivity of T_1 and T_2^{eff} using a Helmholtz permanent magnet arrangement of this design.